Preparing for Copilot for Microsoft 365

 Generative AI is certainly helpful, and some people will inherently be able to put a finger on its subjective value – but to gauge its success, and to justify the expense of Copilot for Microsoft 365 (and future AI investments), set some objectives.

 Start by clearly defining your organization’s objectives and identify specific areas where generative AI can provide value.
 Whether it’s automating repetitive tasks, enhancing creative processes, or improving customer experiences, having well-defined objectives will guide your implementation strategy.
 This should include which departments will receive Copilot first, expected improvements, and how you’ll measure success (surveys, cycle time/productivity measures, etc.).

-Since Copilot pulls data from OneDrive, SharePoint, Teams, etc, any data remaining on–premises or in other clouds won’t be accessible by the large language model.
+Since Copilot for M365 pulls data from OneDrive, SharePoint, Teams, etc, any data remaining on–premises or in other clouds won’t be accessible by the large language model.
 For tips on what types of files to move where, consider the chart below showing where orgs typically store “My” files, “Our” files, and “Everyone’s” files.

 The Semantic uses AI to understand relationships between words within your tenant.
 It allows for quick searches through billions of vectors and returns the most relevant results in milliseconds.
 This feature helps users find actionable information and interact with the language model more effectively.
 Additionally, search results will provide context, such as your relationship to a document or person.

 Comparing a typical keyword search on the left, you’d have to use specific words to find something relevant.
 The Semantic Index will allow a search using the same words to return much more context, as shown below.

 Semantic Index for Copilot will understand the intent behind prompts and commands, producing more relevant, transparent results.
 Semantic Index search will also show you why you see a result, such as your relationship to a document, person, and more.

 See below for an example of how it’ll help.